fantomsam/60-1_decoder/README.md

-Decoder for a 60-1 holes wheel encoder made on FPGA
+Decoder for a 60-1 holes Disk encoder made on FPGA